jprotzman/signalk-venus-tanks-plugin/README.md

 The plugin configuration page consists simply of a list of Signal K tank paths.
-Initially this list is empty: a condition which the plugin treats as an invitation to create and maintain dbus entries for all tank paths reported in Signal K.
+Initially this list is empty: a condition which the plugin treats as an invitation to create and maintain dbus services for all tank paths reported in Signal K.
 If the list is not empty, then only those tanks identified in the list will be processed.